Scientists have discovered how the Luzon Strait's giant internal waves rise from the deep.

 Researchers from the Massachusetts Institute of Technology (MIT) have proved that the spacing of two submerged seafloor ridges in the northern Luzon Strait is perfect for generating gigantic internal waves.

-Because these massive internal waves don't break, there's no problem for ships that usually cross the waters between Philippines and Taiwan.
+Because these massive internal waves don't break, there's no problem for ships that usually cross the waters between the Philippines and Taiwan.

 "It's an important missing piece of the puzzle in climate modeling.
 Right now, global climate models are not able to capture these processes", explains Thomas Peacock, a mechanical engineer at MIT.